 For this goal, a cookie management system should offer its users a blocking functionality.
 Those third-party services that place and read cookies within the WordPress ecosystem should use the WP Consent API for that goal or integrate with a cookie management system.
 With Complianz, it is possible to block most of the scripts that collect or read the information from cookies or Local Storage.

 Removing cookies on third-party domains

 If a cookie management system does not allow to disable third-party cookies once users have accepted them, the Data Protection Authorities suggest that information must be provided to the website visitor, with the warning that if those visitors accept third-party cookies and subsequently wishes to remove them, they must do so from their own browser or through the system enabled by third parties for such purpose.

 Complianz disables third-party scripts that set cookies prior to consent, and after a revoke.
 When a visitor withdraws their consent, already set cookies are no longer useful, but cannot be removed on third-party domains.
 Manipulating cookies or data on third-party domains like ‘Facebook.com’ or ‘Google.com’ is not possible as this would cause major security issues if anyone could manipulate data stored on other domain names.

 Within the ePrivacy Directive context, this means a website is not obliged to remove the placed cookies.

 Clearing cookies from your domain

 Although not obligated in the context of the ePrivacy Directive, and impossible on third-party domains, it is possible to clear unused and disabled cookies from the visitor’s browser.
-This does not change consent behaviour or compliance efforts, but it might be a personal preference.
+This does not change consent behavior or compliance efforts, but it might be a personal preference.
 Keep in mind, deleting cookies from someone’s browser can be considered invasive.

-You can use below MU plugin to clear all cookies on your domain, with the exception of known administrator cookies, needed to keep you logged-in.
+You can use below MU plugin to clear all cookies on your domain, with the exception of known administrator cookies, needed to keep you logged in.